0north/cloud-platforms-coding-challenge/README.md

 3. Integration: Does Minio send notifications to NATS when objects are stored or updated, and does the Fission-deployed serverless function respond to these notifications correctly?
 4. Documentation: Is the README.md file clear and informative, providing instructions for deployment and testing?
 Does it include links to relevant documentation?
 5. Code Quality: Is the code and configuration clean, well-commented, and easy to understand?

-This challenge allows candidates to demonstrate their skills in local Kubernetes setup, Minio, NATS, and Fission for serverless function integration, with easy access to relevant documentation.